Invasion HistoryFirst Non-native North American Tidal Record:

 Invasion History Elsewhere in the World:

 There are a number of H. americanus records from the Northeastern Atlantic.
 One specimen was caught in the early 1960s off the west coast of Iceland (van der Meeren et al. 2006), and 26 in British waters from 1988 to 2011.
 Most of the British captures occurred in southern England, in the English Channel (British Marine Life Study Society 2005; Laing 2002, cited by Jørstad et al. 2007; Stebbing et al. 2012).
 From 2002 to 2005, five specimens were caught off the west coast of Norway, at least four from the Oslofjord in southern Norway (Jørstad et al. 2007), in 2008, several from the west coast of Sweden, and in 2006, one from the Oresund (western Baltic) in Denmark (van der Meeren et al. 2006).
 The Norwegian specimens were confirmed by genetic analysis (Jørstad et al. 2007).
 Overall, 17 specimens of H. americanus were reported from Scandinavian waters by 2011 (Jørstad et al. 2011).
+In August, 2019, a single, postlarval lobster was captured in the North Sea, off Sunderland, England, raising the possibility of reproduction in European waters (Tinlin-MacKenizie et al. 2022

 In Japan, attempts were made to establish H. americanus as early as 1914 (Iwasaki 2006).
 A more recent attempt was made in 1982 to test whether they could establish in the wild or were able to be reared in sea cages.
 In the Koshiki Islands, in southern Japan, in the East China Sea, 97 one-year old lobsters were released on an area of sea bottom on which concrete shelters had been placed.
 Survival was 3% over 11 days, due mostly to fish predation (Kittaka et al. 1983).
 In a second experiment, 3-week old lobsters were reared in sea cages, with 25% survival over nine days (Kittaka et al. 1983).
 American Lobsters have not become established in Japan (Iwasaki 2006).